Icinga/icinga-logstash-pipeline/doc/30-namingscheme.md

 # Naming scheme
 This document will provide basic informations the naming scheme used within this project.
 It is essential to read, before contributing.

+The filters try to adhere to the [ECS](https://www.elastic.co/guide/en/ecs/1.0/index.html) field named.
+Those fields which are not covered by the ECS are described below.
+Please keep in mind that it's your responsibility to set the correct types of the fields if you want to use ECS.
+Most of them should be detected automatically in the right way, though.

 ### Basics
 The basics of the naming scheme are pretty easy and should be comprehended after taking a first glance at one of the config files.